ianog88/Software_Development/README.md

 - [Software Development 4 (SWDV H2002)](https://www.tudublin.ie/study/modules/swdv-h2002-software-development-4/)

 ## Strategy Implementation ([strat_4.py](strat_4.py))
 This file contains the source code for the implementation of a trading strategy I created.
-It works by connecting to interactive brokers servers via a websocket following the TCP protocol.
-I chose the TCP protocol over the HTTP protocol due to the streaming nature of the price data.
+The basic structure it follows involves first connecting to Interactive Broker’s servers via tcp connection (chosen over http due to the streaming nature of the requests).
+It receives current price data using the IBapi.EWrapper interface and passes the data through the main function which decides what actions to take (buy/sell, quantity) based on the result of various predefined functions.
+Orders are then sent to the brokers servers using the EClientSocket class to be executed.

+### Latency Issues
+This type of software poses a challenge from a latency perspective as it is essentially trading 500 stocks simultaneously.
+A tick to trade latency greater than 3/4 seconds can significantly diminish the results and is the main reason I no longer run this system.
+I make use of threading, daemon threads in particular, in an attempt to speed the program up.
+However, the design of pythons memory management, the global interpreter lock in particular which limits the execution to one thread at a time, meant the latency was still significantly too high.
+This problem was my motivation for learning C++ which is the current industry standard for trading systems.

 ## Strategy Backtest ([backtest_4.py](backtest_4.py))
 This file contains the source code for one of my early backtests.
 It works by returning key metrics of a sample strategy using historical data from interactive brokers API.